sanjana-0807/AI-Survey-Analyzer/README.md

-\# AI Survey Feedback Analyzer
+**AI Survey Feedback Analyzer**

-\## Project Overview
+* Project Overview:

-This project analyzes employee survey responses using Python.
+&#x20; This project analyzes employee survey responses using Python.
+It classifies the responses into

-It classifies responses into positive, negative, and neutral categories.
+&#x20; positive, negative, and neutral categories.

-\## Technologies Used
+* Technologies Used are:

-Python
+&#x20; Python

-TextBlob
+&#x20; TextBlob

-Matplotlib
+&#x20; Matplotlib

-\## Project Files
+* Project Files:

-analyzer.py - Python program that analyzes survey feedback
+&#x20; analyzer.py - Python program that analyzes the survey feedback

-survey\_data.txt - Sample employee survey responses
+&#x20; survey\_data.txt - Sample employee survey responses

-\## How to Run
+* How to Run:

-Install libraries:

-pip install textblob matplotlib

-Run the program:

-python analyzer.py

-Done by Majji Sanjana
+&#x20; libraries that are used are:

+&#x20; textblob, matplotlib

+* After running the program the result will be shown as the sample data that is taken in the file.